polybase/example-nft-metadata/README.md

   deployer.deploy(Demo_Contract);
 };
 ```
-Now navigate to the terminal and type in the following commands
+Now navigate to the terminal and type in the following commands.

 ```shell
 truffle compile --all